Forums Geocaching in Wisconsin Tech Talk Garmin Oregon 550 Series

 #1911098

-@frizz wrote:
+@Frizz wrote:

 I’ve been reading this thread with interest, especially after having seen the Oregon 550 at geowoodstock.
 Today I finally made my decision, and am making the switch from Magellan to a Garmin Oregon 550.
 My Magellan still works pretty good, but I was disapointed that I can no longer upgrade the maps, and that Magellan no longer even provides repairs for this unit.
 I think that caching is about to get a whole lot more fun.
 Thanks to everyone who shared their experiences with this model.